Whatever type of insurance you have—even if you have none— Nplate® Navigator can help you understand how your

 What is the most important information I should know about Nplate®?

-Worsening of a precancerous blood condition to a blood cancer (leukemia): Nplate® is not for use in people with a precancerous condition called myelodysplastic syndromes (MDS) or for any condition other than chronic (lasting a long time) immune thrombocytopenia (ITP).
+Worsening of a precancerous blood condition to a blood cancer (leukemia): Nplate® is not for use in people with a precancerous condition called myelodysplastic syndromes (MDS), or for any condition other than immune thrombocytopenia (ITP).
 If you have MDS and receive Nplate®, your MDS condition may worsen and become an acute leukemia.
 If MDS worsens to become acute leukemia you may die sooner from the acute leukemia.

 Higher risk for blood clots: